Investors

 Agus Arismunandar was appointed as the Company’s Director based on the decision of the 2018 Annual General Meeting of Shareholders.
 His appointment is stated in the Annual General Meeting of Shareholders Deed of Resolution No.136, dated 29 April 2019, drafted before Tangerang-based Notary Sriwi Bawana Nawaksari, S.H., M.Kn.

-He is an Indonesian citizen, aged 56 as of 31 December 2021.
+He is an Indonesian citizen, aged 58 as of December 31, 2023.
 He earned a Bachelor of Science degree in Electrical Engineering in 1988 from California State University at Long Beach, USA, and a Master of Business Administration degree in Marketing and IT in 1991 from the University of California at Davis, USA.

 Fendi Santoso